spences10/scottspence.com/posts/2023/02/20/robots-txt-file-for-sveltekit-projects/index.md

 budget was being used on JavaScript files.

-From what I can glean, JavaScript content for the Google bot isn't primary content and HTML should be prioritised.
+From what I can glean, JavaScript content for the Google bot isn't primary content and HTML should be prioritized.

 So, in my `robots.txt` I'll add in a `Disallow` to stop the JavaScript files from being crawled.